 I’ve used the granny spike stitch for 6 rows (my Faith vest pattern has instructions to help you work this stitch if you need it) alternating with 6 rows of double crochet.
 I love how this works out with the self-striping yarn – the stitches really pop for the granny stitch!

-There is no right side or wrong side as both sides are the same.
+There is no right side or wrong side of the scarf as both sides are the same.

 The pockets are worked with a 3mm hook (for a tighter tension) using double crochet stitches with a round of single crochet stitches to neaten the pocket edges.